pitherj/home_solar/README.md

 The raw CSV files downloaded from the Fortis portal include the following:

-"Date" in DD/MM/YYYY format
+"Date" in DD/MM/YYYY format.
-"Time" : hourly, in integer format with "a.m." or "p.m." appended (!!)
+"Time" : hourly, in integer format with "a.m." or "p.m." appended (!!).
-"kWh delivered": numeric variable describing energy delivered to house from grid "kWh received": numeric variable describing energy delivered to grid from solar
+"kWh delivered": numeric variable describing energy delivered to house from grid.
+"kWh received": numeric variable describing energy delivered to grid from solar.